emard/esp32s3-jtag/README.md

     0 disable JTAG and turn LED OFF
     1 enable  JTAG and turn LED ON

+If external jtag is connected, here is one of many possible ways how to check that jtag is enabled or disabled:

+    openFPGALoader --board ulx3s --detect

 Openocd detects FPGA chip ID so JTAG hardware works.
 But there's some incompatibility issues with generated .svf file and openocd.
 We are close